ctools/ctools/doc/source/users/tutorials/quickstart/butterfly.rst

    Python module.
 You can find these scripts in the ``$CTOOLS/share/examples/python`` folder.

-   Read the section about :ref:`sec_plotting` to learn more about the available scripts.
+   Read :ref:`howto_display` to learn more about the available scripts.
 The plot above was generated using:

    .. code-block:: bash